 No pressure.
 Not even a worship service, unless you want to stay.
 Just a warm welcome over a cup of coffee and a doughnut.
 Meet a few folks, have a conversation and decide what happens next.

 First, Coffee is 9:55-10:55 a.m. on the first Sunday of each month (except when there is a holiday weekend).
 Walk up the brick courtyard to the left of the sanctuary building and look for the signs.

-This class is offered four times a year to visitors and new members.
-The Reverend Erika Funk, other staff and members share an overview of our beliefs, activities and ways to get involved.
-This is a wonderful opportunity to learn more about First Presbyterian.
+This class is offered during the fall and spring for visitors, new members and anyone interested in learning more about First Presbyterian and our denomination in general.
+The pastoral staff, other staff, church officers and members will share an overview of our beliefs, activities and ways to get involved.
+This is a wonderful opportunity to learn more about our church and meet other interested people.

 All are welcome to attend services and participate in classes and events at First Presbyterian Church.
 Please visit on Sunday mornings or for Wednesday Worship at noon as often as you can!